Caribbean Motel: 21st century

 The motel was saved from demolition in 2004, when it was purchased by George Miller and Caroline Emigh.
 After reading the book, How to Doo Wop: the Wildwoods-by-the-Sea Handbook of Design Guidelines published by the Doo Wop Preservation League, they were so impressed by the suggested designs of Philadelphia architect Anthony Bracali that they hired him to oversee restoration of the motel.
 The interior design was by Darleen Lev, a designer from New York City who was staying at the motel around the time that Miller and Emigh bought the property.
-An admirer of the technicolore film process, Lev's designs are modeled on movie sets of the 1950s, and reflecting the motel's Caribbean motif.
+An admirer of the technicolor film process, Lev's designs are modeled on movie sets of the 1950s, and reflecting the motel's Caribbean motif.

 The Caribbean Motel was added to the National Register of Historic Places (NRHP) on August 24, 2005.
 The hotel was also inducted into Historic Hotels of America, an official program of the National Trust for Historic Preservation, in 2011.

 Its National Register nomination terms it Moderne in style:The Caribbean Motel is an excellent example of the approximately 275 motels in The Wildwoods that employed distinctive architecture and signage to draw East Coast city dwellers to a resort that combined natural and man-made pleasures.
 The majority of these motels are low, horizontal modernistic buildings constructed of concrete block and pre-cast concrete planks supported by iron beams.
 Inspired by the motels and hotels of Miami Beach, the architects and builders in The Wildwoods worked to bring the highstyle architecture of Florida down to an "everyman's" level.
 These motels are vernacular buildings in that they take progressive designs and construct them using traditional materials. / The Caribbean Motel's association with high-style modernist architecture comes from the features and materials used by its builder, largely for economic reasons: stucco walls, concrete flooring, mass-produced windows and doors, a flat roof, and minimal detailing.
 Vibrant paint colors for the doors and walls, florid-colored exterior lighting, and distinctive signage relieve the visual austerity of flat stucco walls.

 It was NRHP-listed as part of a 2003 multiple property study.